 Making your own jam is super easy all you need is fruit, sugar, and sometimes a little pectin and lemon juice.
-Blackberry jam is one of my favorites but if you can't find any you can definitely use other berries like strawberries or currants instead.
+Blackberry jam is one of my favorites but if you can't find any you can definitely use frozen blackberries or other berries like strawberries or currants instead.

 As many of you know I LOVE trying recipes from old cookbooks and luckily for me they are packed with jam and jelly recipes.
 I found recipes with loganberries (I have to buy a loganberry plant now don't you think?), white currants, or a mix of berries but most of them are for raspberries or red currants.
 So when I came across a recipe for homemade blackberry jam in a cookbook I knew I had to try it!

-You will also need 2 400 ml jars for this recipe.
+You will also need two 400 ml or 12 oz jam jars for this recipe.

 - Wash the blackberries and put them in a large pan.